-Doctors do computed tomography (CT) to check for damage to facial structures.
+Doctors may do computed tomography (CT) or x-rays to check for damage to facial structures.

 Early diagnosis and treatment of mucormycosis are important to prevent death or to avoid extensive surgery, which often causes disfigurement.
 Thus, treatment is started as soon as this infection is diagnosed or suspected.

 Most people with mucormycosis or suspected mucormycosis are treated with high doses of the antifungal drug amphotericin B given intravenously.
-Isavuconazole, taken by mouth or given intravenously, or posaconazole are alternatives.
+Isavuconazole, taken by mouth or given intravenously, is an alternative.